fingerprintjs/fingerprint-pro-server-api-python-sdk/README.md

 ## Installation & Usage
 ### pip install

-You can install the package directly from Github
+You can install the package directly from the Github

 ```sh
 pip install git+https://github.com/fingerprintjs/fingerprint-pro-server-api-python-sdk.git
 ```

-Or from PyPI
+Or from the PyPI

 ```sh
 pip install fingerprint_pro_server_api_sdk